jackldev/jackdev/src/content/websites/nyx.md

   date: 2025-10-26
   title: Nyx
   subtitle: Personal portfolio
   description: NYX.
-A dynamic portfolio crafted with HTML, CSS, and JavaScript offers an engaging, responsive presentation of your projects and talents, featuring intuitive navigation, interactive elements, and a mobile-friendly design for a consistent experience on all devices.
+A static portfolio crafted with HTML, CSS, and JavaScript offers an engaging, responsive presentation of your projects and talents, featuring intuitive navigation, interactive elements, and a mobile-friendly design for a consistent experience on all devices.
   techs:
   - HTML
   - CSS